top of page

 Self portrait (2023) 16"x20" oil on canvas

 Portrait painting has always been one of Mr. Douglas's passions.
 Being self taught, it posed a great challenge, and each portrait presents new problems to examine.
-Portraits don't sell, and painting is expensive, so portrait painting is inherently absurd outside of an academic environment.
+Portraits aren't in demand, and painting is expensive, so portrait painting is inherently absurd outside of an academic environment.
 Many amateur painters settle for using a grid to carefully plan their paintings and ensure accuracy.
-It was important to Jonathan to learn to understand the fundamentals of portraiture and commit them to memory.
+It was important to him to learn to understand the fundamentals of portraiture and commit them to memory.

 Christmas in Vermont (2017) 11"x14"